dankuck/dankuck.github.io/_posts/2017-03-06-distributed-social-networks-are-dead.md

 Email is a social network of a sort.
 I'm stretching the term here, but it has the essential features: contacts and messages.

-So why did email do so well at being the kind of technology that we are having trouble creating, now?
+So why did email do so well at being the kind of technology we are having trouble creating now?

-Well, actually email started as many separate services that were later stitched together.
-It also had one major advantage in the technology of the time.
+When email was created, each mainframe machine was separate from the others and had its own email so people on *that machine* could communicate.
+They were later stitched together via data lines between systems.
+So it had to be distributed.

+There was also one major feature of the technology of the time that lead each player to want to control their own email.
 It was crap.

 It was absurd to think, in the mid-1970's, that everyone would use one system somewhere to handle all of their messaging needs.

 What if that system was down?
 What if it was full?
 Who maintains this system?
 What do they get out of it?
 Do we pay them?

-Instead of paying them, someone sat down and said "This isn't that hard.
+Instead of trying to make one email system for everyone, omeone sat down and said "We can do this together.
+This isn't that hard.
 We just need to get these computers to say the right things about email to each other.
 Five to eight commands ought to be sufficient."

 So they wrote up a proposal, and they sent it to everyone.
 The community was small and it was possible to get your message out to everyone who knew anything about networked computers.

 There was some back and forth and finally they settled on what these computers would say to each other.
 Then people wrote computer programs to fit the specifications they had come up with.

+So email was distributed by necessity and because it grew up organically.

+<h3>The Necessity Is Gone</h3>

 That's a tall order at this late date.
 If the idea of email was invented today, someone would sell it.
 There would be one big company selling the idea of sending messages to your office mates and other businesses.
 There would be competitors, but they would mostly die away because the biggest one refused to interoperate.